PRICE: $17.95 – special sale price!

 Continuing in a long-established tradition of poetry excellence, the fifty poems in this seventh annual collection are culled from Canadian literary magazines and journals.
 Sonnet L’Abbe’s handpicked selections include the best, and most current, representations of the vibrant Canadian poetry scene.
 This distinguished volume includes poets John Barton, Marilyn Bowering, Nicole Brossard, Jan Conn, George Elliott Clarke, Jason Guriel, Sue Goyette, Don McKay, Susan Musgrave, Michael Ondaatje, Carmine Starnino, Karen Solie and many more.

-“…no matter what your tastes, there are some poems here you’ll really like”—The Globe and Mail
+“No matter what your tastes, there are some poems here you’ll really like… L’Abbé has done impressive work. ”—The Globe and Mail

 Guest editor Sonnet L’Abbé, Ph.D. is the author of two collections of poetry, A Strange Relief and Killarnoe, both published by McClelland and Stewart.
 She was the 2017StartsNow!
 Artist-in-Motion in 2013.
 She is now at work on Sentient Mental Flower Book and Sonnet’s Shakespeare, her third and fourth collections of poems, and on a book about the plant-mind metaphors in the work of American poet Ronald Johnson.
 L’Abbé has reviewed fiction and poetry for the Globe and Mail, and has taught writing at the University of Toronto School of Continuing Studies and at the University of British Columbia.
 She will be the 2015 Edna Staebler Writer-In-Residence at Wilfrid Laurier University.